 Welcome to the Reading Pages of the Gascoigne Primary School Website!

-At Gascoigne, we believe that the ability to read is fundamental to pupils’ development as independent learners, during their time at school and beyond.
+At Gascoigne, we believe that Reading matters!.
+The ability to read is fundamental to all our pupils’ development, to be independent learners during their time at school and beyond.
 Reading is central to our ability to understand, interpret and communicate with each other and the world around us.
-Success in reading has a direct effect upon progress in all areas of the curriculum; therefore reading is given a high priority at Gascoigne Primary School, enabling the children to become enthusiastic, independent and reflective readers across a wide range and types of literature, including different text types and genres, books, posters, magazines, signs and newspapers.
+Success in reading has a direct effect upon progress in all areas of the curriculum.
+So we give reading a very high priority at Gascoigne, so that our children become enthusiastic, independent and reflective readers across a wide range of literature, including different text types and genres, books, posters, magazines, signs and newspapers.

-From linking letters to sounds in Nursery to fluently reading age appropriate extensive and other texts across the curriculum in Year 6, the Teaching and Learning of reading at Gascoigne is an engaging and developmental process.
+The Teaching and Learning of reading at Gascoigne is an engaging and developmental process, starting from linking letters to sounds in Nursery, through to fluently reading age appropriate extensive and other texts across the curriculum in Year 6.

-We are committed to develop our pupil's passion for reading in collaboration with parents and other stakeholders of our Gascoigne community.
-Thus, whatever your role in our school community, these pages are provided for you to learn more about, and join in the celebration of the great reading and readers at Gascoigne Primary School.
+We are committed to developing our pupils' passion for reading in collaboration with parents and other stakeholders.
+Whatever your role in our school community, these pages are provided for you to learn more about, and join in the celebration of the great reading and readers at Gascoigne Primary School.

 At Gascoigne, we believe that the ability to read is vital to pupils’ learning and progress across all areas of the curriculum, for the opportunity to be independent and in their future life choices.
 It is crucial in developing children’s self-confidence and motivation.